myblueraven/adocsite/README.md

 If you make your own changes then

 1. create templates folder (or rename one dumped by adocsite)
+2. create subfolder **default**
+3. put your templates in **default** subfolder
+4. make/modify adocsite config file to tell it where new templates are
+5. run adocsite using your custom config file

+i.e. put in your config file line like this:

+    :TEMPLATES_FOLDER => "/home/username/Documents/tpl",

+and then run adocsite like this

+    $ adocsite --config my_config.rb

+If you have more than one template layout (i.e. more subfolders in templates folder) choose between them like this:

+    $ adocsite --config my_config.rb --layout blue_boxed

+or

+    $ adocsite --config my_config.rb --layout orange

+etc.

 ## Contributing